MohamedSaeed2020/Blog/README.md

 * You can change your password.
 * You can chat with your friends with messenger app in your blog app with full features.
 * You can receive notification when some one send you a message or add a post.
-* You can enable or disable the post notificatios
+* You can enable or disable the post notifications.

 # Technologies used